The Queen City, City of Light

 Further to this, if you see its perfect urban plan, legacy from the early 1800’s where avenues and wide tree-lined streets radiate and meet at grand squares and a grid system branching out from downtown, you immediately appreciate a city with a great taste for design.
 This is the work of Joseph Ellicott, the same architect of Washington D.C.
 The only difference between one with another are the buildings.
 While in the nation’s capital these are grand neo-classical structures, generally low-rise; Buffalo was the playground of architectural styles being the most imposing the art-deco.

 A relatively “new” city where its proper street layout dates from 1804, vastly developed since the completion in 1825 of the Erie Canal with the consequent surge in population and commerce.
-Its harbor expanded continuously and by 1843, the world’s first steam-powered grain elevator was constructed by local merchant Joseph Dart and engineer Robert Dunbar, speeding the loading/unloading and doubling capacity.
+Its harbour expanded continuously and by 1843, the world’s first steam-powered grain elevator was constructed by local merchant Joseph Dart and engineer Robert Dunbar, speeding the loading/unloading and doubling capacity.
 The birthplace of the modern grain elevator.
-Nowadays such industrial past means the city has the world’s largest number of extant examples, many of which of historical value clustered along what’s known as the “Elevator Alley,” a narrow stretch of the Buffalo River adjacent to the harbor running under Ohio Street and along Childs Street.
+Nowadays such industrial past means the city has the world’s largest number of extant examples, many of which of historical value clustered along what’s known as the “Elevator Alley,” a narrow stretch of the Buffalo River adjacent to the harbour running under Ohio Street and along Childs Street.

 Starting the 20th century, the city got hidro-electric power produced at the nearby Niagara River, becoming one of the first to be completely light up on electric power, hence its nickname “the City of Light”.
 It continued to further develop and grow because of its heavy industry, until the big depression and decline from the 1950’s.
 Factories closing, jobless raising, poverty and crime becoming a stronger problem.
 It was not until the 2000’s when the city’s potential was rediscovered, and slowly transformed into a small service orientated city.
 Redevelopment happened everywhere in the city, restoration projects and a broad care all over the public spaces.
 What you see in Buffalo today is actually an immaculate spotless clean and quite perfect city, full of history and rich in architecture.